Zer0thago/ZeroScript/README.md

 #### 1. What is the purpose of this programming language?

-Answer The purpose of this language is to provide a simple and easy-to-learn syntax for beginners who are new to programming.
+The purpose of this language is to provide a simple and easy-to-learn syntax for beginners who are new to programming.

 #### 2. What platforms does this language support?
-Answer This language is designed to run on the Microsoft .NET framework and can be used on Windows, macOS, and Linux.
+This language is designed to run on the Microsoft .NET framework and can be used on Windows, macOS, and Linux.

 #### 3. What are some key features of this language?
 Some key features of this language include support for functions, if-else statements, loops, file I/O operations, and console input/output.